DebayoTomisin/DebayoTomisin/README.md

 🔭 I’m currently building software for startups.
 On the journey to self-discovery, so most things are private (for now), bear with me🤞  but you can reach me at debayotomisin07@gmail.com 📫

-🌱 I’m currently learning Behavioural driven development, React Native and system design.
+🌱 I’m on the path to being a top engineer.
 I'm also incoperating principles that can make a part of the pragmatic programmer circle💻

 <!--
 **DebayoTomisin/DebayoTomisin** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.